Submit an Article

 Article preview

-The article provides some theoretical basis for technical design and critical evaluation of jaw crushers.
-The general advantages of jaw crushers are high productivity, simplicity of design, low cost and ease of repair; Disadvantages - frequency of work and the presence of large swinging masses, which produces a lot of noise during operation and causes vibrations in the factory building.
+The article provides some theoretical foundations for the technical calculation and critical evaluation of jaw crushers.
+The general advantages of jaw crushers are high throughput, simplicity of design, low cost, and ease of repair; the disadvantages are the intermittent nature of operation and the presence of large oscillating masses, which generate strong noise during operation and cause vibrations in the factory building.
 Therefore, the issue of balancing a jaw crusher is very important for practice.
-Typically, one jaw is installed stationary, while the other receives swings from the drive mechanism.
-The author examines the design types of jaw crushers, the location and shape of the jaws, determines the most advantageous shaft speed, productivity and energy consumption and other indicators (see article).
+Typically, one jaw is fixed, while the other receives oscillations from the drive mechanism.
+The author examines the design types of jaw crushers, the arrangement and shape of the jaws, and defines the optimal shaft speed, throughput, energy consumption, and other parameters (see the article).

 • Date submitted